-Like, when I'm really old and retired and no kids and stuff.
-Since I'm Mormon, and I love to sing, and the Mormon Tabernacle Choir is one of the greatest choirs in the country, no joke, I'd love to have one of their two-year stints.
+When I'm really old and retired and no kids and stuff, since I'm Mormon and I love to sing and the Mormon Tabernacle Choir is one of the greatest choirs in the country, I'd love to have one of their two-year stints.
 It'd be really cool.
-Of course, it would require a lot of skill, I have no doubt.
-But luckily they switch out a lot.
-And I am learning to sing better at college.
+Of course, it would require a lot of skill.

 Yeah, yeah, I know.
-I'm pathetic for not having seen one outside of movie versions, when I'm, you know, a Music major and everything.
+I'm pathetic for not having seen one when I'm, you know, a music major and everything.
 But I'm just a deprived child, OK??

-This is something a lot of people confront when their passion is also their career goal: you start thinking maybe you shouldn't have other interests, that maybe they have nothing to do with it, that you're not furthering yourself.
-Well, that's not true, not for any career.
-Varied people are more cool, and they do better with their work.
-And this is especially true for writers!
+When your passion is also your career goal: sometimes you start thinking about whether it's okay to have other interests because maybe they have nothing to do with it, maybe you're not really furthering yourself.
+Well, that's not true for any career.
+Varied people have more perspective to offer in their work, and this is especially true for writers!

-So, how do my interests apply to writing?
+So, how do my other interests apply to writing?
 Let us see.

-I've talked about this a bit.
 Psychology is a huge thing for me.
-I love researching all of this stuff, so I can understand myself and others.
-I'm both intro- and interspective.
-You wouldn't believe all the random facts I know and games I've played.
-This, of course, would naturally be something applicable to writing.
+I love researching it so I can understand myself and others.
+You wouldn't believe all the random facts I know.
+This, of course, would naturally be applicable to writing.
 You gotta understand your characters as much as you would any other person.
-So psychology helps me get in their heads and figure everything out.
-It's fun.
-It's fun to mess with characters.
+Psychology helps me get in their heads and figure everything out.
+It's fun!

 Why I Hate James Pat...